Five Basics for Disaster Preparation & Business Continuity in the Data Center

 Top Off-Prem Drivers

-Who Are Your Disaster Recovery (DR) Team Members?
+Pre-Determine Disaster Recovery (DR) Team Members

 A Disaster Recovery Plan (DRP) needs many points-of-view and operational focuses to be truly comprehensive enough to be effective.
 A planning process, action and communication will take place on multiple levels prior to, during and after a disaster.
 Ensuring the appropriate team members are involved will make for a smooth process.